Working in the Private Landscaping Industry

-Challenges sometimes reveal deficiencies in your knowledge.
-If that happens, you may see something you need to learn, by doing research or studying a course.
-The person who responds positively to such challenges, and sees them as opportunities for career advancement, will progress.
+Sometimes challenges reveal gaps in your knowledge.
+If so, you may see something you need to learn, by doing research or studying a course.
+These are opportunities to progress a career.

 If there are aspects of the industry you need to learn, then ongoing study is advised to fill those gaps.